Sanctions

 University Housing Probation – A status imposed for a specified period of time when behavior in any university housing facility indicates an unwillingness or inability to accommodate community living standards or when personal conduct is incompatible with the regular demands of living in a residential community.
 Additional residentially based violations while on a probationary status may result in a loss of privileges or University Housing Removal.

 University Suspension – Separation from the University for a fixed period of time that terminates the student’s enrollment.
 Satisfactory completion of specified stipulations may be required for reinstatement at the end of the suspension period.
 Under special circumstances, a suspension may be held in abeyance, which would allow for the student's continued enrollment so long as the student adheres to all stipulations, restrictions, or conditions imposed and is at the sole discretion of the Director.
-A student who has been suspended from the University shall be denied all privileges afforded a student including, but not limited to, participation in university-sponsored or sanctioned events and activities, and shall be required to vacate campus and may not be on any property owned, leased or controlled by the University at any time, for any purpose, in the absence of expressed written permission from the Dean of Students.
+A student who has been suspended from the University shall be denied all privileges afforded a student including, but not limited to, participation in university-sponsored or sanctioned events and activities, and shall be required to vacate campus and may not be on any property owned, leased or controlled by the institution at any time, for any purpose, in the absence of expressed written permission from the Dean of Students.

 University Expulsion – Indefinite severance of membership with the University, including termination of enrollment and resultant loss of all attendant rights and privileges.
 Expulsion permanently separates the individual from continued participation in any university event and excludes their presence on any property owned, leased or controlled by the institution.
-University Expulsion prohibits the individual from enrolling, attending, or being recognized at any other USNH institution for a period of two (2) years following the effective date of expulsion.

 Loss of Privileges – Temporary restrictions or revocation of a student’s ability to participate in specific activities including intercollegiate activities, athletic events, serving in positions of trust and responsibility, use of university facilities, guest or visitation rights in university housing, holding office or serving as an ambassador on behalf of the University.